DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 ~~~~

 APIs marked as ``experimental`` are not considered part of an ABI version and
-may change without warning at any time.
+may be changed or removed without prior notice.
 Since changes to APIs are most likely
 immediately after their introduction, as users begin to take advantage of those
 new APIs and start finding issues with them, new DPDK APIs will be automatically
 marked as ``experimental`` to allow for a period of stabilization before they